sourcemeta/jsontoolkit/README.markdown

 `void defines_any(const JSON & | Value &, std::initializer_list<std::string>)`

 This function checks whether an input JSON object defines at least one given key.
-This function is undefined is the input JSON instance is not an object.
+This function is undefined if the input JSON instance is not an object.
 There are variants for passing the set of object keys to check using iterators, initializer lists, or arbitrary collections of strings.
 For example: